-Benghazi has now become so dangerous that members of the newly elected House of Representatives, who decided to move the legislature from Tripoli to Benghazi, are now planning to relocate the body even farther east, to Tobruq, according to Libya analyst Mohamed Eljarh, who attended meetings of the body.
+Benghazi has become so dangerous that members of the newly elected House of Representatives, who decided to move the legislature from Tripoli to Benghazi, are planning to relocate the body even farther east, to Tobruk, according to Libya analyst Mohamed Eljarh, who attended meetings of the body.

 The international community's response to the Libyan crisis has been limited.
 Special envoys from the Arab League, the European Union, France, Germany, Italy, Malta, Spain, the United Kingdom and the United States have called for an immediate cease-fire, and on July 23 British Ambassador Michael Aron met with Prime Minister Abdullah al-Thani to discuss the importance of getting the militias to put down their arms.

 On July 28, the prime minister's office officially requested international assistance to put out the fires.
 Officials were hoping for planes to extinguish the flames.
 This request, like similar requests by the government for help enforcing a cease-fire, will not be granted.
 No country appears to see itself as having sufficient interest in assisting the government, which has little real authority.
 In any case, militia forces are equipped with anti-aircraft weaponry and would be none too pleased with foreign intervention of any kind.